 Allenby real estate consists of detached single-family homes that were built in the 1930s-1940s with frontages of 25-35 feet–much larger than other neighbourhoods.
-These homes were originally built in the Tudor style, but many new homeowners have done extensive renovations which manage to preserve the original woodwork and accents.
+These homes for sale were originally built in the Tudor style, but many new homeowners have done extensive renovations which manage to preserve the original woodwork and accents.
 The properties receive the benefit of updated features while maintaining the quaint historic appeal.

 Parents of school age children will appreciate the number of highly rated public and private schools in the area.
 Allenby Public School (with its French Immersion program) is known for being one of the top schools in North Toronto.

 The Belt Line Trail is one of the biggest draws for the residents of Allenby.
 This 9km path runs through the city and offers walkers and joggers a beautiful natural environment to "escape the city" while remaining within the city!

-Convenient bus transportation can be found on Eglinton Avenue West to the south and Avenue Road to the east.
+Convenient bus transportation can be found on Eglinton Avenue West to the south and Avenue Road to the east in Allenby.
 The closest subway station is Eglinton Station which can be accessed by buses on Eglinton Avenue.

 Eglinton Avenue, on the southern border of Allenby, is a shopper’s paradise with a variety of clothing boutiques, gourmet eateries, speciality shops, art galleries, cozy coffee shops, bookstores and much more.

+When it comes to living in Allenby, you will find some fantastic places to eat and drink.
 Some of my favourite eateries in the Allenby neighbourhood include: Ferraro and 7 Numbers for authentic southern Italian cuisine, House of Chan for steak or seafood, as well as a traditional Chinese menu, Yitz’s old-school Jewish delicatessen, Tokyo Sushi for sushi that appeals to both your eyes and your taste buds, and Tabule which specializes in Middle Eastern fare.